-Have you noticed an unusual odour emanating from your vacuum?
-We’ve all been there, and the most important thing is to get rid of it as quickly as possible.
+Have you noticed an unpleasant odor emanating from your vacuum?
+I’ve all been there, and the most important thing is to get rid of it as quickly as possible.

 Although vacuum cleaners eliminate filth from your house, they do require some upkeep.
-If not cleaned on a regular basis, dirt builds, frequently emitting an unpleasant vacuum cleaner odour as you use it.
+If not cleaned on a regular basis, dirt builds, frequently emitting an unpleasant vacuum cleaner odor as you use it.

 Fortunately, a stinking vacuum can be made to smell fresh again.